-The Westin in Gurgaon, India is a fresh, modern hotel relatively close to Indira Gandhi Airport in Delhi, and to the office where I would be working for a few days.
+The Westin in Gurgaon, is a fresh, modern hotel relatively close to Indira Gandhi Airport in New Delhi, India.
+Conveniently, it is near the office where I would be working for a few days.
 It also came highly recommended from a colleague, and it is pretty well reviewed online.
 It was a very nice hotel, and here is my review.

 Fountain between the hotel and the pool/fitness center

 I was happy to confirm upgrades in advance into an Executive Suite for each night of stay using SPG Suite Night Awards.
 Here is information on this room type from the hotel website.
 I had two separate stays here book ending my trip to India, since I flew both into and out of Delhi.
 This is a relatively new property, and the hotel design is modern as I would expect in a Westin.
 The hotel is expensive for India, but my nightly rate was less than $130, which is cheaper than I’m used to paying for lesser hotels in the US.